-The City remains in a challenging financial position.
+While this budget allows for small projects to be completed this year, the City remains in a challenging financial position.
 With a balanced General Fund budget, the City continues to move forward in fulfilling its goals as laid out by the City Council.
-It is a pleasure working with the City Council, City staff and Consultants, and the residents of Sutter Creek.
+It is a pleasure working with the City Council, City staff, city service providers and the residents of Sutter Creek.